odoo/documentation/accounting/payables/supplier_bills/manage.rst

 incoming products, and vendor bills all seamlessly in one place.

-If you want to set up a vendor bill control process, the first thing you need to do is to have purchase data in Odoo.
+If you want to set up a vendor bill control process, the first thing you need to do is to have purchase data in Twenty20.
 Knowing what has been purchased and received is the first step towards understanding your purchase management processes.

-Here is the standard work flow in Odoo:
+Here is the standard work flow in Twenty20:

 1. You begin with a **Request for Quotation (RFQ)** to send out to your vendor(s).